-All pre-application documents should be compressed into a single zipped folder, titled yourfirstname.lastname.applicant2022.zip (e.g.betty.smith.applicant2022.zip) and submitted via the website Drop Box no later than 11:59:59 pm Eastern Time May 31, 2021.
+All pre-application documents should be compressed into a single zipped folder, titled yourfirstname.lastname.applicant2023.zip (e.g.betty.smith.applicant2023.zip) and submitted via WeTransfer, https://wetransfer.com/.
+Use the email avtaa.vts.preapp@gmail.com to submit the pre-application documents and submit before the 11:59:59 pm Eastern Time May 31, 2022 deadline.
 Individual files will NOT be accepted for the pre-application.
+Complete instructions for using WeTransfer can be found on the AVTAA website under the application tab.